-From Eric Lindros refusing Quebec to Dylan Larkin reportedly asking out of Detroit, star trade requests have shaped some of the NHL’s biggest franchise turning points.
+From Eric Lindros refusing Quebec to Dylan Larkin reportedly asking out of Detroit, player leverage has shaped some of the NHL’s biggest franchise turning points.

 - 1991Eric Lindros Refuses to Play for Quebec